ivotron/popper2-paper/paper.md

 | 4                  |     201                       |    17    |  98.18%   |
 | 5                  |     224                       |    19    |  98.63%   | -->

-As we can see from Figure III, Popper allowed us to run the workflow in a SLURM cluster with MPI and hence utilize the processing power of multiple GPUs and drastically reduce the training duration.
+As we can see from Figure III, Popper allowed us to run the workflow in a Slurm cluster with MPI and hence utilize the processing power of multiple GPUs and drastically reduce the training duration.

 ### Setting up CI for our project